Virtual assistant

 - Categories

-- Installer
+-

-- Mobility - EV Charging Stations
+- Mobility - EV charging stations

-Mobility - EV Charging Stations
+Mobility - EV charging stations

-1. Standard Wiring Diagram
+1. Standard Connection Diagram

 The Climkit Mobility system involves the installation of smart charging stations that communicate with the Climkit Gateway via the OCPP protocol.

-Wiring in an RCP
+Connection in a RCP

-Wiring of the I/O Module
+I/O Module Connection

 The I/O Module is used to detect a command from the DSO meter for load shedding of the charging stations.

-3. Flat Cable in Collective Parking Lots
+3. Flat Cable in Collective Car Parks

-For small installations, the few charging stations can be individually connected to the building's electrical panel and connected via Ethernet or Wi-Fi.
+For small installations, the few charging stations can be connected individually to the building's electrical panel and connected via Ethernet or Wi-Fi.

 We recommend installing a 5x16mm2 flat cable from Woertz or Wieland along the parking spaces to be equipped.